-Template: Check PTO Status HR Reminder Communication
+Template: HR Reminder for Employees to Check PTO Status

 How does your company handle end-of-year time off requests?
 Organizations that utilize a “use it or lose it” PTO approach may find HR overwhelmed by this careful balancing act during the holiday season.
 Use this communication template to remind employees to check their PTO status before the year ends—and their time off potentially expires.

 Why PTO Becomes a Problem During Q4

 For small teams, granting PTO requests while maintaining an effective workforce is a big challenge, especially around holidays like Thanksgiving, Hanukkah, and Christmas.

 Consider the following scenarios HR may face during the holiday season:

 - Employees bank their PTO and then take large chunks of time off, which presents a problem with coverage for small offices with limited staff.

 - An employer has committed to paying out a certain number of unused vacation days at the end of each year.
 Knowing this is the case, several employees have banked their PTO for a “holiday bonus” in December.

 - Multiple employees request time off during the end-of-year holiday season, and due to the small staff size, the organization is strained by PTO requests.

 PTO tools with “at-a-glance” calendars allow for easier staffing decisions, but other employers still may want to audit and update their time off policy to save resources in the long run.
 This could include switching from an accrual bank or lump sum benefit to unlimited PTO, which eliminates the risk of expensive year-end payouts for unused vacation days.